Quasi-potentials in the Nonequilibrium Stationary States or a method to get explicit solutions of Hamilton-Jacobi equations: I. Introduction

 Some of these problems may be circumvented by studying systems with markovian dynamics.
 The attractors are compact sets that depend on the physical constraints of the variables.
 Therefore many of the complexities associated with the attractor topology go away compared with nonequilibrium particle systems.
-There have been many efforts to elucidate general properties of non-equilibrium lattice models: voter model, contact process, exclusion process,... \cite{Liggett}.
+There have been many efforts to elucidate general properties of such non-equilibrium systems on lattice models: voter model, contact process, exclusion process,... \cite{Liggett}.
 For many years the stationary measure typically could only be obtained in few simple cases as the zero-dimensional stochastic models, systems with local detailed balance condition \cite{Gardiner} or in the thermodynamic limit of the KMP model for heat conduction \cite{KMP}.
 A breakthrough took place by the rigorous derivation of the stationary probability for the one-dimensional boundary driven Symmetric Simple Exclusion model (SSE) by Derrida et al. (2001) \cite{Derrida}.
-In SSE, only one particle may sit at one site.
-The dynamic is very simple: a randomly chosen particle may hop to an empty neighbor's site with some given probability.
+In SSE, each site can be empty or with one particle.
+The dynamics is very simple: a randomly chosen particle may hop to an empty neighbor's site with some given probability.
 However, at the two boundaries, there are exit and incoming probability rates that may be different.
 Therefore, it may be created a net current of particles through the system.
-When the number of lattice sites, $N$, tend to infinity and the density at the boundaries is fixed and given by $\phi(0)=\phi_0$ and $\phi(1)=\phi_1$, $\phi_0>\phi_1$, they deduce that the probability to find a density profile $\eta=\{\eta(x),\forall x\in[0,1]\}$, where $x\in [0,1]$ and $\eta(x)\in[0,1]$, is given by a large deviation functional:
+When the number of lattice sites, $N$, tend to infinity and the density at the boundaries is fixed and given by $\phi(0)=\phi_0$ and $\phi(1)=\phi_1$, $\phi_0>\phi_1$, Derrida et al. deduce that the probability to find a density profile $\eta=\{\eta(x),\forall x\in[0,1]\}$, where $x\in [0,1]$ and $\eta(x)\in[0,1]$, is given by a large deviation functional:

-where $V_0[\eta]$ is called {\it quasi-potential} and it is given by:
+where $V_0[\eta]$ is called {\it quasipotential} and it is given by:

 with

 where $\tilde\eta(x)$ is an auxiliary function that is solution of the second order differential equation

 with boundary conditions: $\tilde\eta(0,1)=\phi_{0,1}$ and the stationary profile is given by $\phi^*(x)=\phi_0+x(\phi_1-\phi_0)$.
 They also mention that all the $\tilde\eta(x)$ functions such that